 Medicines that thin your blood

 These include aspirin or clopidogrel.
 These are usually taken once a day in the morning with breakfast.
 Side effects include indigestion and bruising.
-Note: low dose aspirin (75mg once a day) is safe in kidney failure.
+Note: low dose aspirin (75mg once a day) can be taken under the supervision of your healthcare team.

 Medicines that reduce cholesterol in your blood